Here are the details of maps for Roker:

 This very detailed map covers the Roker Seafront area from Whitburn Steel southward to the Harbour Entrance, including Roker Pier and the New South Pier.

 Features include Roker Pier, old North Pier, New South Pier, Harbour Entrance, graving dock, North Dock, North Dock Basin, North Dock Shipbuilding Yard, part of NER North Dock Branch and railway sidings, Coastguard Station, tramway, Roker Park, Spotty's Hole, Roker Hotel, St Aidan's Mission Church, St Andrew's church (at edge of map), Rock Lodge, Promenade, Roker Cliff Park, Parson's Rocks, Whitburn Sands, South Bents Farm etc.

-The map links up with Sheet 4.15 Whitburn to the north, 8.10 Monkwearmouth to the west and 8.15 Sunderland East to the south
+The map links up with Sheet 4.15 Whitburn to the north, 8.06 Fulwell to the west, 8.10 Monkwearmouth to the west and 8.15 Sunderland East to the south

 This map - essentially a pair of maps giving 2 miles coverage of the coast - includes the harbour entrance to Sunderland and its two great piers.
 The Roker or North Pier is the best known, popular with fishing enthusiasts and walkers, and has recently been restored, including its underground passage.
 Roker is also a modest seaside resort, with a pleasant stroll down to the beach, but the docks and other maritime features of this map are a reminder that Sunderland was once a busier port than it is today.
 Surprisingly, at its furthest edge, the map also takes us to one of the country's most important Arts and Crafts churches.